-A perfect place to visit if one is looking for a peaceful and quite weekend getaway from the busy and hectic city life of Mumbai is a visit to the village of Bordi.
+A perfect place to visit if one is looking for a peaceful and quiet weekend getaway from the busy and hectic city life of Mumbai is a visit to the village of Bordi.

 To reach this village of Bordi from Mumbai there are two options the first to drive to Bordi which is about 45 minute away from Virar, the second and the more economical option is to take a shuttle train from Virar railway station and get off at Gholvad station which is an one hour train ride, from Gholvad one has the option of either walking 3kms to the village of Bordi or hiring an auto rickshaw which are easily available from outside the station.